yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/12-adjacency-graph-builder/README.md

  //
  //////////////////////////////////////////////////////////////////////////////
 -->
-# 12 Adjacency Graph Builder - Graph Builder Tutorial
+# 12 Adjacency Graph Builder - Tutorial: Graph Builder

 # Building a graph with the AdjacencyGraphBuilder